|

 How to Make Mason Jar “Snow Globe” Ornaments

 Step 1.
-Choose your mason jars and clean them up, if needed.
+Choose your mason jars and Clean them up

 I started out with some mini jelly jars, because I thought the smaller size would lend itself better to an ornament.
 But then I realized I needed a clear sided jar.
 And I had these leftover candle jars that were perfect.
 The large size is a 16 oz. jar and the small is a 8 oz. jar.
 I found these on Amazon that looked like they’d work well, too.